 Our Guide to the Best Hotels in Florence

 This brand-new hotel is set to be the BEST 5-star hotel in all of Florence.
 It has been a long time in the making for Hotel La Gemma, but now, within the historic walls of the 19th-century Palazzo Paoletti, the legacy of the Cecchi family unfolds.

-“I cannot WAIT to visit the La Gemma!
-From the pictures I have already seen, it’s going to be spectacular.”Check availability
+“I cannot WAIT to visit the La Gemma again!”Check availability

 The perfect base for young travellers or seasoned sightseers.
 This modern hotel is the ideal spot for young couples or as a base for exploring the area.
 Beautifully elegant with a touch of Bohemian, it’s situated near the old town of Florence and is ideal for those looking for a luxurious night’s sleep.